flytreeleft/flutter_i18n/docs/getting-started.md

 ## Prepare i18n messages

-Furthermore, you need to do translation for the text which is occurred in your app.
+Furthermore, you need to do translation for the text which is appeared in your app.

-First, an example, create some YAML files in your project's root directory, such as `assets/i18n/default.yaml` which means we put our message resources into the default `basePath` directory - `assets/i18n`, and organize the module messages in the `default` namespace.
+First, with an example, create a YAML file in your project's root directory, such as `assets/i18n/default.yaml` which means we put our message resources into the default `basePath` directory - `assets/i18n`, and organize the module messages in the `default` namespace.